bigbrain2000/AuctionsHunters/README.md

 ![Alt text](images/ERD.png)

-## Deployment instructions

-For the deployment part it was used Elastic Beanstalk provided by the [AWS](https://aws.amazon.com/).

 ## How to run this service locally

 In order to activate the logs at the debugging level, set the Active Profiles to